Waiting for Sunrise: Development

 Boyd stated that he was inspired to write Waiting for Sunrise due to an obsession with Vienna, "particularly at the beginning of the 20th century".
 He traveled to Vienna to write an article about artist Egon Schiele and during a visit to an apartment that Freud lived in, began wondering what it would be like to visit a psychoanalyst during that time period.
 For the novel, Boyd created his own version of psychotherapy called "parallelism", which he "pinched from the writing of the American poet Wallace Stevens", stating that it would be "much more fun to think up my own".
-Boyd also chose to have the theme of "day to day life" present in Waiting for Sunrise, stating "We know there’s no such thing as objective truth.
+Boyd also chose to have the theme of "day to day life" present in Waiting for Sunrise, stating: "We know there’s no such thing as objective truth.
 We can verify subjective truths but everything else is up for grabs."

 Reception

 Critical reception for Waiting for Sunrise was mostly positive.
 The Telegraph described the book as a "compelling" bildungsroman, saying it was "both evocative and experimental".
 Common praise for the book included Boyd's prose and the book's suspense.
-The Seattle Times praised Waiting for Sunrise's "wild-card factors" and the brisk narrative.
+The Seattle Times praised Waiting for Sunrises "wild-card factors" and the brisk narrative.

 NPR overall panned the book, criticizing the "elaborate plots, Freudian subtexts and creaky mechanics" that "overwhelmed the more subtle and elemental task of good novel writing."
-The Guardian and the National also gave a negative review for Waiting for Sunrise, with the National saying that it was "clunky" and contained "soul-drainingly pedantic descriptions of furniture and clothing".
+The Guardian and The National also gave a negative review for Waiting for Sunrise, with The National saying that it was "clunky" and contained "soul-drainingly pedantic descriptions of furniture and clothing".